MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 winget install <app-id>
 ```

-## Deploy released apps

-There are several options for installing apps that have been released to the Microsoft Store, depending on whether you want to evaluate them on a few devices or deploy them broadly to your organization.

-To install released apps:

-- Download the app using the Microsoft Store app, or
-- Download the app package from the Microsoft Store via WinGet and distribute it using a provisioning package or a supported MDM provider

-### Microsoft Store app
+## Microsoft Store app

-To evaluate apps released on the Microsoft Store, use the Microsoft Store app on the Surface Hub to browse and download apps.
+To evaluate apps on an individual Surface Hub, you can use the Microsoft Store app on Surface Hub to browse and download apps.

 > [!NOTE]
-> Using the Microsoft Store app is not the recommended method of deploying apps at scale to your organization:
+> Using the Microsoft Store app is not the recommended method of deploying apps at scale to your organization.
+In an enterprise enviroment with multiple Surface Hubs, deploy apps with a [provisioning package](#install-offline-licensed-apps-via-provisioning-package) or via an [MDM provider](#supported-mdm-provider), such as Microsoft Intune.
 >
 > - To download apps, you must sign in to the Microsoft Store app with a Microsoft account or organizational account.
 However, you can only connect an account to a maximum of 10 devices at once.
 If you have more than 10 Surface Hubs, you will need to create multiple accounts or remove devices from your account between app installations.
 > - To install apps, you will need to manually sign in to the Microsoft Store app on each Surface Hub you own.